Run the Edera installer

 Apply the Edera RuntimeClass

-kubectl apply -f runtime.yaml
+kubectl apply -f https://public.edera.dev/kubernetes/runtime-class.yaml

 Check: